Tornado in Cape May County, New Jersey caught on video

 Employees working at this business took shelter in the basement as the roof was partially blown off in Marmora.
 No injuries. @6abc #6abcaction pic.twitter.com/g6VOdZJney— Trish Hartman (@TrishHartman) August 4, 2020

+Drone 6 was overhead after the storm caused damage at the Seaside Cemetery.

+"Our hearts just go out to the families.
+The resting place of their family members and it's so devastating to see this," said Maryanne Callahan of Marmora.

-Upper Township officials say while significant damage was done, they have no reports of serious injuries.
+Upper Township officials say while significant damage was done, there have been no reports of serious injuries.

+Drone 6 footage of the damage left by the tornado that went through Marmora, NJ. @6abc pic.twitter.com/fzOJui3TUk— Bob Brooks (@BobBrooks6abc) August 4, 2020

+According to county officials, roughly 6 to 12 structures were damaged in Marmora.

 "It cut a swath through the Marmora area of Upper Township, basically southeast to northwest, maybe a little over a mile of an area," said Scott Morgan, OEM coordinator for the township.